sib-swiss/unix-first-steps-training/exercise_instructions.md

    * From the directory `exercise_2/RedList_mammals`, make a copy of all files of the genuses `Dendrolagus` and `Crocidura` into their respective sub-directories in `species_by_genus`.

+     :fire:
+     *Tip:* to avoid having to rewrite a command, remember that you can use the **up arrow** of your keyboard to go back in your terminal history.
+     This allows you to re-use a command that you wrote earlier, while making changes to it if needed.

    * From the directory `exercise_2/RedList_mammals`, copy the file for the [Red Wolf](https://en.wikipedia.org/wiki/Red_wolf) (*Canis rufus*) to the directory `species_by_common_name`.